 Before you can start saving for anything, look at how you spend the money you have now.
 Create a spreadsheet and list every expense you have at home.
 Commit to this project and maintain it for a month and you’ll paint a picture of how you spend money (consciously and unconsciously).

-Once you know exactly how you spend your dollars you should be able to work out what you can cut back on to save money.
+Once you know how you spend your dollars, you should be able to work out what you can cut back on.
 When you’re thinking about your spending, don’t fall into the trap of thinking that a coffee only costs $3.50 a day.

 You could even consider starting a small lawn mowing, dog walking or pet sitting business to earn some extra cash.
 Look at your options, research the time and cost involved and pick something that’s suited to you.